Vrykolakas: Features

 The Greeks traditionally believed that a person could become a vrykolakas after death due to a sacrilegious way of life, an excommunication, a burial in unconsecrated ground, or eating the meat of a sheep which had been wounded by a wolf or a werewolf.
-Some believed that a werewolf itself could become a powerful vampire after being killed, and would retain the wolflike fangs, hairy palms, and glowing eyes it formerly possessed.
+Some believed that a werewolf itself could become a powerful vampire after being killed, and would retain the wolf-like fangs, hairy palms, and glowing eyes it formerly possessed.

 The bodies of vrykolakas have the same distinctive characteristics as the bodies of vampires in Balkan folklore.
-They do not decay; instead, they swell and may even attain a "drumlike" form, being very large, have a ruddy complexion, and are, according to one account, "fresh and gorged with new blood".
+They do not decay; instead, they swell and may even attain a "drum-like" form, being very large, have a ruddy complexion, and are, according to one account, "fresh and gorged with new blood".
 People with red hair and gray eyes at this time in history were thought to be vampires according to accounts near the region of modern Serbia.
-The activities of the vrykolakas are nearly always harmful, ranging from merely leaving their grave and "roaming about", through engaging in poltergeist-styled activity, and up to causing epidemics in the community.
+The activities of the vrykolakas are nearly always harmful, ranging from merely leaving their grave and "roaming about", through engaging in poltergeist-like activity, and up to causing epidemics in the community.
 Among other things, the creature is believed to knock on the doors of houses and call out the name of the residents.
 If it gets no reply the first time, it will pass without causing any harm.
 If someone does answer the door, he or she will die a few days later and become another vrykolakas.
 For this reason, there is a superstition present in certain Greek villages that one should not answer a door until the second knock.
 Legends also say that the vrykolakas crushes or suffocates the sleeping by sitting on them, much like a mare or incubus (cf. sleep paralysis) — as does a vampire in Bulgarian folklore.
 Unlike vampires, in Greek folklore, the vrykolakas are described more as cannibals than bloodsuckers with a taste in particular for human livers.